Khao Sok National Park: Activities

+Khao Sok National Park has numerous outdoor activities for tourists.

+Trekking: During the day, tourists can enter the West Entrance Due to hike the maintained trails.
+Sightings of monkeys, tropical birds and insects are common, however its possible to find wild elephants, serow, and Malayan sun bears.
+Rafflesia Kerrii Meijer can be found in the area.
+Those interested in trekking can hire a local guide.
+Guides are required for night tours.
+Tourists may stay in the rainforest overnight.

 Canoeing and Bamboo rafting: Sok River is known for beautiful views along the river.
 There are local guides for tourists to hire for canoeing and bamboo rafting tours.

-Boat to Cheow Lan lake: Within the deep forest, there are caves to explore such as Diamond cave, Khang Cow Cave and Nam Talu cave which connect to Cheow Lan lake.
+Boat Tours: Tours on Cheow Lan Lake is the most popular tourist destination in the park, due to the picturesque limestone cliffs and turquoise waters.
+Across the lake, there are several caves to explore such as Diamond cave, Khang Cow Cave and Nam Talu cave.
 Nam Talu cave is about 12 km from the headquarters of Khao Sok National Park.
 Tour guides are available to boat visitors from the waterfall to the lake.